ofmanybirds/ofmanybirds.github.io/high_ev.md

 Get a water bottle and keep it close to yoursef at all times.
 Try cold showers.
 Try preparing your meals in advance.
+Try always using subtitles.
+Add a footrest under your desk.
+Adjust the height of your monitor.
+Try noise-cancelling headphones.
+Experiment with browser extensions.
+Use the custom search engine feature.